 Computing Resources Unit standards and practices for the life-cycles of computers, printers, and mobile devices.

 Out of warranty hardware will not be removed from desks nor denied support during the gradual transition to a 100% in-warranty environment.
-Out of warranty computers which are currently in service as of 4/1/2011 will be supported until they are replaced with new hardware.
+Out of warranty computers which are currently in service will be supported until they are replaced with new hardware.
 Out of warranty machines may not be introduced into our computing environment, for instance computers purchased from the Bargain Barn.
-Out of warranty machines which are replaced will be removed and properly disposed of through the campus Bargain Barn as required by UC policy.
+Out of warranty machines which are replaced will be removed and properly disposed of through the campus Aggie Surplus program as required by UC policy.

 Why this policy?
 Why now?